JackChilds/Preview-In-Place/README.md

 // initialise the class:
 var example = new PreviewInPlace(el, {
   // options
-  previewGenerator: processData, // reference to the function that processes the data })
+  previewGenerator: processData // reference to the function that processes the data })
 ```